gvwilson/sdxpy/src/persist/index.md

 1. Require it to inherit from a base class that we provide so that we can use `isinstance` to check if an object is persistable.
-    This approach is used in strictly-typed languages like Java, but method #2 below is considered more [%g "pythonic" Pythonic %].
+    This approach is used in strictly-typed languages like Java, but method #2 below is considered more [%g pythonic "Pythonic" %].

 2. Require it to implement a method with a specific name and signature without deriving from a particular base class.